 We are continuing to monitor the evolving Mpox (‘monkeypox‘) virus and the particular public health impacts it is having on men who have sex with men.
 You can visit Ontario’s Gay Men’s Sexual Health Alliance webpage for more information, including Mpox vaccination clinics near you.
 Please reach out with any questions or concerns, as well as for support, using the contact details below.

 Please see below for more information on the GMSH Department and its various initiatives.

-Looking for a positive change in your sex life?
+Looking for a positive change in your life?
 Want healthier relationships?
-Come chat with us about the sex you want and make it happen!
-Mï Talk is a project supporting gay, bisexual, trans and other men who have sex with men to have better sex lives, sexual relationships and sexual health!
+Come chat with us about the life you want and make it happen!
+Mï Talk is a project supporting gay, bisexual, trans and other guys into guys to have better romantic and sexual relationships, and sexual and mental health!

 The Sex You Want